djangonaut-space/program/captains.md

   conversations and sharing in Discord.

 As a rough guide, being a Captain should be a 3-5 hour per week commitment for 3 months.
-During the program, the Djangonauts should become more independent, a drop off of Djangonauts is also expected, and so later in the program time commitments should reduce.
+Later in the program the time commitments may reduce as the Djangonauts should become more independent.
+There may also be a drop off in the number of Djangonauts which would also reduce a Captain's time commitments.

-We have a fantastic community, and we appreciate the time you dedicate to ensuring its future. :heart:
+We have a fantastic community, and we appreciate the time you dedicate to ensuring its future! :heart: